storageos/tutorials/provisioning-storage/001-storage-pool.md

+For this tutorial we will use the StorageOS CLI to explore the cluster.
+This is already installed; run `storageos --help`{{execute}} to see available options.

+SSH into the other hosts, and check that the StorageOS containers are running:

 `ssh root@host02`{{execute T2}}
 `export STORAGEOS_USERNAME=storageos STORAGEOS_PASSWORD=storageos STORAGEOS_HOST=localhost`{{execute T2}}
 `ssh root@host03`{{execute T3}}
 `export STORAGEOS_USERNAME=storageos STORAGEOS_PASSWORD=storageos STORAGEOS_HOST=localhost`{{execute T3}}
 `docker ps`

-For this tutorial we will use the StorageOS CLI to explore the cluster.
-This is already installed; run `storageos --help`{{execute}} to see available options.

 On start-up, StorageOS nodes communicate with each other to discover the overall status of the cluster and establish consensus.
 List the nodes in this cluster: